f5devcentral/adaptiveapps/solutions/deploy-api-to-f5-nginx-management-suite/README.md

 ## Solution Description
 <img src="images/architecture.png" height="75%" width="75%">

-In this solution a developer's changes to an API specified by an OpenAPI document are deployed to F5 NGINX API Connectivity Manager (ACM).
+In this solution, F5 NGINX API Connectivity Manager (ACM) deploys a developer's changes to an API specified by an OpenAPI document.
-The changes are deployed using an Ansible playbook that leverages ACM's REST API.
+An Ansible playbook updates ACM by leveraging ACM's REST API.
-Using this solution in a CI/CD pipeline provides a way to automate API discovery, registration, and security as API changes are made.
+Using this solution in a CI/CD pipeline provides a way to automate API discovery, registration, and security.

 ## Value
-API changes are published to a central location as they are made to improve API discovery.
+Automation of API change publication to a central location improves API discovery.
 Specifically, this solution solves the following use case:
 ```gherkin
 Given a running instance of F5 NGINX Management Suite